icapps/ios-faro/README.md

 ======

 For a quick start follow the instructions below.
-For more in depth information on why and how we build Faro, the [wiki](https://github.com/icapps/ios-faro/wiki) page.
+For more in depth information on why and how we build Faro, visit the [wiki](https://github.com/icapps/ios-faro/wiki) page.

 ## VERSION 2.0

-Version 2.0 is compatible with 1.0 but you will have to read the changle log and follow the migration hints.
+Version 2.0 is compatible with 1.0 but you will have to read the changelog and follow the migration hints.

 ## Concept
 We build a service request by using a `Service` class as the point where you fire your `Call` and get a `Result`.